• Home

 "As we enter the final stretch of the year, it’s the right time for a reset, the natural juncture to refocus on the business challenges ahead and how we intend to tackle them."

-— Jenny Johnson, the CEO of Franklin Templeton, penned an article in the Coins2Day opinion piece where she stated, "Four guiding principles to navigate a new uncertain environment."
+— Jenny Johnson, CEO of Franklin Templeton, writes in a Coins2Day opinion piece titled, "Four guiding principles to navigate a new uncertain environment."

 About the Author